-In 2019 The Women's Organisation continued to lead the Enterprise Hub consortium, with City of Liverpool College as the accountable body and The Women's Organisation as the managing partner.
+In 2020 The Women's Organisation continued to lead the Enterprise Hub consortium, with City of Liverpool College as the accountable body and The Women's Organisation as the managing partner.
 The charity leads the Liverpool City Region start up support service, offering a single gateway for enterprise support services through a network of 27 partner organisations, delivering services to over 8500 people.
 This six-year, European funded Programme, is integral to the Local Enterprise Partnership and Combined Authority strategies, and ensures a comprehensive, quality service to aspiring entrepreneurs.
-In 2019 The Women's Organisation continued to lead as accountable body in five consortium programmes:
+In 2020 The Women's Organisation leads as accountable body in 10 consortium programmes:

-- Enterprise Hub, Liverpool City Region wide Enterprise Start Up and Early Stage business support; - Excelerate Labs, delivering Enterprise Start Up and Growth Services across Greater Manchester; - Better Off Finance delivering financial capability support as a vehicle to reduce barriers people gaining employment across; - Civil Society Involvement National Technical Assistance Programme; - Liverpool City Region Advice Skills Academy, again across Liverpool City Region and supporting the skills of people, and particularly women working in the Advice Sector; - Directions, Liverpool City Region wide skills and personal development programme to narrow the gap between the most disadvantaged and the labour market.
+- Enterprise Hub, Liverpool City Region wide Enterprise Start Up and Early Stage business support; - Excelerate Labs, delivering Enterprise Start Up and Growth Services across Greater Manchester; - Better Off Finance delivering financial capability support as a vehicle to reduce barriers people gaining employment across - Civil Society Involvement National Technical Assistance Programme; - Liverpool City Region Advice Skills Academy, again across Liverpool City Region and supporting the skills of people, and particularly women working in the Advice Sector; - Directions, Liverpool City Region wide skills and personal development programme to narrow the gap between the most disadvantaged and the labour market; - Advice Skills Academy 2, an innovative project supported by the European Union through the European Social Fund, that builds the skills and knowledge of staff offering advice services in the Liverpool City Region; - Enterprise Hub Skills, entrepreneurial training, learning and development for Liverpool City Region residents who are thinking about starting their own business, who are self-employed, working or volunteering within or running small businesses;